 Why are harmonious relationships important to us?
 For the simple reason that they are the driving force behind a balanced and healthy life.

-Such relationships are the foundation of connection, friendship, love, companionship and sexual intimacy – something that we all need to grow and thrive as individuals.
+Such relationships are the foundation of connection, friendship, love, companionship and sexual intimacy – some things we all need to grow and thrive as individuals.

 Have you ever been in love with someone whose mere presence made your life brimming over with peace and goodness?
 And have you been with someone whose presence shattered your self-confidence and sapped out the last ounce of strength from your being?